 EDITOR’S NOTE: Due to the size of this page from listing the entire state statutes, some people, including me, are experiencing difficulties in loading this page.
 Thus, I have removed the entire state statutes from this page and converted it to PDF.

 IF YOU WANT TO SEE THE ENTIRE STATE STATUTES AS OF NOVEMBER 2019, PLEASE CLICK HERE TO DOWNLOAD THE PDF

 CHILD CUSTODY/ VISITATION LAWS APPLICABLE TO REGISTERED PERSONS

 Created 1 December 2019, Updated 25 July 2021

 NOTE: if you are aware of any laws I missed here, please email any missed statutes to firstname.lastname@example.org

-In my 2016 Jobs and Welfare Survey of 307 registered persons, I found that registrants in this survey were less likely to be married than the general population (34.43% of Regs vs 49% of gen) and less likely to have kids (54.93 Regs. vs 74% Gen. pop.).
+In my 2016 Jobs and Welfare Survey of 307 Registered Persons, I found that registrants in this survey were less likely to be married than the general population (34.43% of RPs vs 49% of GP) and less likely to have kids (54.93 RPs. vs 74% GP).
 However, this still means many people forced to register on America’s sex offense registries have families.
 This makes parental rights an important topic for, registered citizens many of whom are afraid that registry status can be used against them.

 PURPOSE OF REPORT: This list covers state statutes pertaining to parental rights or the right to reside with minors for registered persons.
 Parental rights generally mean custody and/or visitation rights.
 This report also covers state statutes covering the right of registered persons to live in households with minors or have unsupervised visits with children.